California lawmaker arrested on child cruelty suspicion

-A California state lawmaker has been arrested on suspicion of child cruelty.
+California state lawmaker Joaquin Arambula was arrested Monday on suspicion of misdemeanor child cruelty, Fresno police Chief Jerry Dyer said.

-Fresno Police Department Lt.
-Mark Hudson said Tuesday that Democratic Assemblyman Joaquin Arambula of Fresno was arrested on suspicion of a misdemeanor charge of willful cruelty to a child.
+The arrest came after officials at Dailey Elementary Charter School discovered an injury on a child who came into an office Monday afternoon, Dyer said.
+He did not describe the injury or Arambula's relationship to the child.
+He was cited for willful cruelty to a child,

 Premium content for only $0.99